maazm007/riscv-myth-core/README.md

 #  RISC-V based MYTH Workshop 2025

 The “RISC-V based MYTH (Microprocessor for You in Thirty Hours)” workshop provides a structured introduction to RISC-V architecture, covering software-to-hardware concepts through hands-on labs.
 The workshop delves into combinational and sequential logic, pipeline implementation, and microarchitecture of a single-cycle RISC-V CPU.
-The instructor for this internship is Kunal Ghosh Sir and Steeve Hoover Sir.
+The instructor for this workshop is Kunal Ghosh Sir and Steeve Hoover Sir.

 ##  Basic Details